uselotus/lotus-docs/docs/extensibility/integrate-payment-providers.md

 ### Creating your own payment provider

 To create your own integration, you have to do the following:

 1. Create a concrete class that implements the `PaymentProvider` interface.
-This interface is defined in [`metering_billing/payment_providers.py`](https://github.com/uselotus/lotus/blob/main/metering_billing/payment_providers.py)).
+This interface is defined in [`metering_billing/payment_providers.py`](https://github.com/uselotus/lotus/blob/027f9c456093b53b8d331f8c0cf6df2e6a96a58c/backend/metering_billing/payment_providers.py#L1)).
 You can see the implementation of the Stripe version (`StripeConnector` class) in the file.
 The type hints should be relatively self-explanatory, but if you have any doubts, don't be afraid to reach out in the [Lotus Community Slack](https://lotus-community.slack.com).
-2. Add your payment provider to the [Payment Providers enum](https://github.com/uselotus/lotus/blob/80894dfa73796e8e29622f66047692c457bff1f9/metering_billing/utils.py#L53) and the [Supported Payment Providers choice set](https://github.com/uselotus/lotus/blob/80894dfa73796e8e29622f66047692c457bff1f9/metering_billing/utils.py#L57).
+2. Add your payment provider to the [Payment Providers enum](https://github.com/uselotus/lotus/blob/027f9c456093b53b8d331f8c0cf6df2e6a96a58c/backend/metering_billing/utils.py#L35).
 This will allow it to be a field in the models and be used throughout Lotus.
-3. Go to the URLs in `lotus/urls.py` and add your new payment provider as an endpoint.
-The get and post methods from step 1 will take care of interfacing with the frontend.
-You can see [here how we implemented this with Stripe](https://github.com/uselotus/lotus/blob/80894dfa73796e8e29622f66047692c457bff1f9/lotus/urls.py#L124).
-4. To make our connector implement the second functionality mentioned in the last section, go to the `metering_billing/invoice.py` file, and add an instance of your connector to the `payment_providers` dictionary.
+3. To let the Lotus app acess the functionality provided by your implementation, go to the `metering_billing/invoice.py` file, and add an instance of your connector to the `PAYMENT_PROVIDER_MAP` dictionary.
 From here, the boilerplate will take care of using the methods you defined to execute Lotus' billing logic.
-To see how we did it with Stripe, [check out this line](https://github.com/uselotus/lotus/blob/80894dfa73796e8e29622f66047692c457bff1f9/metering_billing/invoice.py#L24).
+To see how we did it with Stripe, [check out this line](https://github.com/uselotus/lotus/blob/027f9c456093b53b8d331f8c0cf6df2e6a96a58c/backend/metering_billing/payment_providers.py#L249).

 ## Frontend